 A whitepaper was developed as a result of this project, outlining next steps to address Extension needs related to HABs.
 View the whitepaper.

-The team, deemed the Algal Bloom Action Team, is now working to implement the recommendations outlined in the whitepaper.
+The team is now working to implement the recommendations outlined in the whitepaper.
 As a part of this work they are planning a research symposium to gather emergent research regarding harmful algal blooms and to create a venue of discussion for how to improve outreach and engagement to stakeholders impacted by HABs.
 Learn more

 Acting Assistant Director